-without nonlinearities and normalization, and with tied parameters $\bW^{KQ} = (\bW^K)^\top \bW^Q$ and $\bW^{PV} = \bW^P \bW^V$.
-Collapsing the key and query, and the projection and value weight matrices into single matrices for the LSA model differs from a practical transformer implementation, but is mathematically identical in regards to expressibility.
+---where now $\theta = \{\bW^{P},\bW^V, \bW^{K}, \bW^Q\}$---without the MLP layer and layer normalization, and with tied parameters $\bW^{KQ} = (\bW^K)^\top \bW^Q$ and $\bW^{PV} = \bW^P \bW^V$.
+Collapsing the key and query, and the projection and value weight matrices into single matrices for the LSA model differs from a practical transformer implementation, but is mathematically identical with regard to expressibility.

-In demonstrating the success of the LSA model in unimodal ICL tasks, prior works \citep{train_transformers_bartlett} rely on proving that the parameters $\theta$ can emulate a global, inverse, covariance $\bLam^{-1}$.
-However, in the multi-modal setting, as the covariance $\bLam$ is random, no fixed parameters $\theta$ can perform this role and hence the LSA model fails at the ICL task as shown in Theorem \ref{thm:failure_LSA}.
+In demonstrating the success of the LSA model in unimodal ICL tasks, prior work \citep{train_transformers_bartlett} relies on proving that the parameters $\theta$ can emulate a global, inverse, covariance $\bLam^{-1}$.
+However, in the multi-modal setting, as the covariance $\bLam$ is random, no fixed parameter $\theta$ can perform this inversion role and hence the LSA model fails at the ICL task as shown in Theorem \ref{thm:failure_LSA}.